The Tower Handbook

 It requires considerable co-ordination for two reasons.
 The rope handling must be very tidy when catching the sally with a single hand containing the tail end.
 But the most difficult aspect is to prevent the way you control the two bells from getting mixed up.
 It is very easy to feel the first bell dropping but pull the second one instead.
 Rope length also seems to be more critical than with normal ringing (but it is harder to control it effectively when you only have a single hand for each rope).

 But there are some similarities.
 Ringing composers care about 'music', ie obtaining rows, sequences or parts of rows that they consider sound more pleasing.
-Many would be judged musical by conventional musical theory, for example roll ups ending 468 (on eight bells) or 680 (on ten), are very popular and are instantly recognisable by a musician as the notes of a major triad.
+Many of these would be judged musical by conventional musical theory, for example roll ups ending 468 (on eight bells) or 680 (on ten), are very popular and are instantly recognisable by a musician as the notes of a major triad.

 Ringing bears most resemblance to 'minimalist' music, a form made popular during the late 20th century.
 It consists of simple note patterns repeated over and over again with gradual changes in the pattern.
 This is not an exact description of ringing, but it comes pretty close.
 There is also a musical term called 'hocketing' in which a group of people play a tune but different people play different notes.
 That sums up ringing fairly well.